-Your child will have the opportunity to borrow from the school library weekly in our library sessions.
+Your child will continue have the opportunity to borrow from the school library weekly in our library sessions.
 Books must be returned fortnightly.
-Students will be learning about the library and looking at varied authors within these sessions.

-This fun weekly session provides the students with an opportunity to participate in physical activity, practising important motor skills.
+This fun weekly session will continue to provide the students with an opportunity to participate in physical activity, practising important motor skills.

 Home Reading and Homework